rasmusthrane/Sudoku-Solver/testList.md

 ### Solver
 - [Ok] Given an easy Sudoku solver should find the solution
-- Given an intermediate sudoku
+- [] Given an intermediate Sudoku solver should find the solution
+- [] Given a sudoku where placing a single uncovers a new single, the solver should place both digits